Education Disrupted?

 16 years on, since the first experience of that - I've yet to see the level of 'online' interactive reality, that there could be.
 Aside from what FreshAz has dared do, little else has move much.

-In a world where knowledge is a mouse click away, the role of the educator really hasn't changed - it needs to.
+In a world where knowledge is a click away, the role of the educator really hasn't changed - but, boy - does it need to.

 For years, future focused educators worldwide have been talking about the need to rethink how we educate future generations.